keptn/lifecycle-toolkit/docs-new/docs/components/lifecycle-operator/deployment-flow.md

 Completed
 ```

-## Events that are not part of the deployment flow
+## Events that are generated asynchronously

 Additional phases/states exist,
-such as those that describe what happens when something fails.
+such as those that describe what is currently happening in the system.

-Whenever something in the system happens (we create a new resource, etc.)
+During the lifetime of the application, custom resources are created,
-an event is generated.
+updated, deleted or reconciled.
-The following events are defined as part of Keptn
+Each reconciliation, or re-evaluation of the state of custom resource
-but they are not part of the deployment flow.
+by the controller, can cause the generation of events.
 These include:

 ```shell